jakevdp/jakevdp.github.com/source/_posts/2012-08-08-memoryview-benchmarks.markdown

 about how to make it faster and more flexible, including adding the ability to specify distance metrics other than euclidean and minkowski.

+In order to accomplish this, I'd like to have a set of distance metric functions which take two vectors and compute a distance.
+There would be many functions with similar call signatures which could then be plugged into a code that would iterate over a set of vectors and compute the appropriate distances.

 ### Pure python version ###

-The scenario is this: we need a way to specify a function which computes a distance between two vectors, and can be quickly called from cython code.
-In pure python, int might look something like this:
+In pure python, the implementation described above might look something like this:

 ``` python
 # memview_bench_v1.py